zacharydwaller/RaidHealer/README.md

 ### Release 0.4.0
 - Implemented more Cleric abilities
 - Expanded ability framework to include cast events and auras
+- Gave boss casted abilities and a cast bar

 ### Release 0.3.0
 - Large Entity and Ability refactor